 CCMH is unable to provide non-emergent services to Medicaid patients from other states.
 If you are covered by Medicaid or other Medical Assistance sponsored by another state, you may be responsible for any costs related to emergency services provided at CCMH.
 You may then file a claim with your individual state plan for those charges.

 Workers Compensation Claims

 All worker compensation claims shall be verified with the patient’s employer PRIOR to receiving services, unless it is an emergency.
 Pending claims shall be the total responsibility of the patient unless paid by workers compensation insurance.

 If you coverage is through a managed care plan including HMO’s, you will likely need a referral from the health care plan in order to receive coverage at CCMH.

 Your primary care physician may assist you in obtaining a referral from your insurance company.
 We recommend that you check with your plan PRIOR to receiving services.

 Unlike other hospitals that escalate hospital bills then allow discounts, Carroll County Memorial Hospital philosophy is to maintain the lowest possible charge.
-Therefore it is our policy not give discounts to individuals except on a charitable basis, which is based on minimum poverty, and guidelines set forth by the government and CCMH.
+Therefore it is our policy to not give discounts to individuals except on a charitable basis, which is based on minimum poverty, and guidelines set forth by the government and CCMH.